IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 "Item Giving Rise to Deficiency" in omitted income case disputed

-Louis B. Carpenter III Tax Litigation Counsel & Pro Bono Supervisor at the Tax Litigation Clinic
+Louis B. Carpenter III Chief Tax Litigation Counsel & Assistant Professor of Federal Tax Practice

 Apply to our Tax Bar Preparation and Apprenticeship Program.
 Learn how to build a winning Federal Tax Litigation Practice.
 Participate remotely in docketed cases in U.S. Tax Court as a pro bono student rep. Work with attorneys from IRS appeals and chief counsel's office.
 Go before judges and advocate to protect low-income taxpayer-clients at the free tax clinic we support.
 Learn by doing.
 Pass the bar.
 Get your approval to practice as a USCTP and gain valuable courtroom experience as a student tax litigator.